Study Demonstrates Smart Pill Bottles Can Improve Pharmaceutical Interventions for Cancer Patients

-A smart pill bottle platform improved adherence and patient satisfaction among a small sample of multiple myeloma patients, according to a paper in the November 2019 issue of the Journal of Managed Care & Specialty Pharmacy.
+A smart pill bottle platform improved medication adherence and patient satisfaction among a small sample of patients with multiple myeloma, according to a paper in the November 2019 issue of the Journal of Managed Care & Specialty Pharmacy.

-Researchers reported that median medication adherence was higher among those provided the smart pill bottle intervention (100% versus 87%; p = .001), with the lowest adherence rate within the intervention arm at 92%.
+Researchers reported that median medication adherence was higher among those provided the smart pill bottle intervention (100 percent versus 87 percent; p = .001), with the lowest adherence rate within the intervention arm at 92 percent.

 In addition, in a post-study survey, 60 percent of intervention program participants rated the full smart pill bottle program very positively.

-The annual cost of the smart pill bottle platform and a single pharmacist intervention came to $1,210 per patient, and when paired with the 13% adherence improvement it represents a $96 incremental cost-effectiveness ratio (ICER) per percentage adherence.
+The annual cost of the smart pill bottle platform and a single pharmaceutical intervention came to $1,210 per patient, and when paired with the 13 percent adherence improvement it represents a $96 incremental cost-effectiveness ratio (ICER) per percentage adherence.

-Another study in the July 2020 issue of JAMIA Open examined the effectiveness in tracking adherence rates of oral anticoagulant medication adherence among 160 AF (atrial fibrillation) patients over 6 months.
+Another study in the July 2020 issue of JAMIA Open examined the effectiveness in tracking medication adherence rates of oral anticoagulant medication adherence among 160 patients with atrial fibrillation (AF) over six months.
 The researchers utilized multiple data sources: a smart pill bottle, which was used to track pill bottle openings, and e-prescribing software, which was used to track medication refills.

-Both the e-prescribing software and the smart pill bottle reported high adherence rates in the sample of AF patients (90.0% and 88.8%, respectively).
+Both the e-prescribing software and the smart pill bottle reported high adherence rates in the sample of patients with AF (90.0 percent and 88.8 percent, respectively).

-AllazoHealth’s artificial intelligence technology treats each patient as an individual by personalizing interventions.
-By harnessing the power of predictive analytics, we tailor the channel, message, and frequency used for each patient throughout intervention programs, achieving a significant improvement in clinical outcomes and making interventions more cost-effective.
+AllazoHealth’s leading artificial intelligence treats each patient as an individual by personalizing interventions.
+By harnessing the power of predictive analytics, we tailor the channel, message, and frequency used for each patient throughout intervention programs, achieving a significant improvement in patient outcomes and maximizing the impact of pharmaceutical marketing and patient support.